Corporate and social responsibility

 We think it is important to be aware that a small increase in ABV can greatly affect alcohol intake.
 We encourage our sales teams to adopt measures such as the “Love Units” campaign in our wine list brochure where we offer to include explanation and information on units in any wine lists we produce.

 Enotria is an active member of the Wines and Spirits Trade Association (WSTA).
 A significant part of the WSTA's role is in the promotion and implementation of responsible drinking policies for suppliers, customers and consumers alike.

 Public Health Responsibility Deal (PHRD)

 Enotria is a signatory to the PHRD, a Government initiative to tackle alcohol misuse.
 The deal includes a number of pledges on alcohol, for example:

-- On product labeling on shelf - ensuring consumers are aware of alcohol units contained in their drinks
+- On product labelling on shelf - ensuring consumers are aware of alcohol units contained in their drinks

 - Supplying information to on trade customers about alcohol units and recommended safe levels of consumption